lfe/lfe.github.io/README.md

 The front page's content is in TOML variables between the `+++` metadata markers in `./content/_index.md`.

-If you're intersted in updating the CSS, everything you need to tweak should be in `./sass/lfe/_variables.scss`.

 More about the static site generator software:

 * [zola docs](https://www.getzola.org/documentation/getting-started/installation/)